-3301 Community Hygiene

-Consideration of health of people as a group and with the social and governmental agencies which are concerned with environmental control and health protection.
+3301 Community Hygiene Consideration of health of people as a group and with the social and governmental agencies which are concerned with environmental control and health protection.
 Three hours of lecture per week and special field trips.
 Prerequisite: Junior standing or permission of the Head of the department.

-3302 School Health Problems

-Major problems of the organization and administration of school health programs will be analyzed.
-Three hours of lecture and special field trips.
+3302 Elementary School Health Education Major problems of the organization and administration of elementary school health programs will be analyzed.
 Prerequisite: Junior standing or permission of the Head of the department.

-3303 Modern Problems in Health Education

-A study of the normal functioning of every integral part of the human body.
+3303 Modern Problems in Health Education A study of the normal functioning of every integral part of the human body.
 Care and prevention of communicable diseases will be discussed and the value of the new drugs in the treatment of such.
-This course will try to give the individual a concept in the modern method for a healthful life, Prerequisite: Junior standing or permission of the Head of the department.
+This course will try to give the individual a concept in the modern method for a healthful life.
+Prerequisite: Junior standing or permission of the Head of the department.